Expert Shoulder Physiotherapy Melbourne

 View Available Times

-1. What are common causes of shoulder injuries?
+1. what are common causes of shoulder injuries?

 Shoulder injuries can result from various factors, including acute trauma, overuse injuries, and degenerative conditions.
 Common issues include rotator cuff injuries, shoulder dislocations, and shoulder bursitis.
 These injuries often affect the muscles surrounding the shoulder joint, the joint capsule, and the upper arm bone, leading to pain and limited range of motion.

-2. How can physiotherapy treatment help with chronic shoulder pain?
+2. how can physiotherapy treatment help with chronic shoulder pain?

 Physiotherapy treatment is highly effective for managing chronic shoulder pain.
 It involves a combination of manual therapy, exercise programs, and education to restore proper biomechanics, improve muscle strength, and enhance flexibility.
 Our shoulder physio can tailor a rehabilitation plan to address specific conditions, such as muscle strain or joint instability, and help prevent further injury.